> Events > All Events > Empowering Excellence: Using Acceptance and Commitment Therapy (ACT) Flexibly – Beyond Metaphors and Formal Exercises

 There are many textbooks which describe formal Acceptance and Commitment Therapy (ACT) exercises and metaphors.
 However, there are often moments in therapy when we are not engaged in one of these formal exercises.
 Therapists can sometimes feel confusion or anxiety in these moments, wondering whether they are still engaging in ACT-consistent behaviours with their client.

-The workshop is aimed at an intermediate level.
+The presentation is aimed at an intermediate level.
 It is most suitable for social workers and therapists who have some understanding of the ACT model, and/or those who have begun to incorporate ACT-based methods into their clinical work.

 “When therapists are learning a new treatment model, they will often begin by practising the formal, scripted exercises which have been developed for that particular modality.
 This can be a useful starting point to help therapists develop familiarity and confidence with key skills.
 While learning these scripted exercises can develop confidence, it can also limit flexibility and the range of ways in which we deliver our interventions.
 For example, what do we do if our favourite defusion exercise backfires catastrophically?
 Or if our client adamantly refuses to practice formal mindfulness exercises?

 The core processes within the ACT model are happening at every moment in the therapy room, for both client and therapist.
 While formal metaphors and scripted exercises represent one way of engaging the six core processes, there is also a range of informal methods of targeting core process work in session.
 The ACT therapist can learn to orient their interventions towards any of these core processes, at any moment during the course of a session.
-This online workshop serves as a starting point for therapists to develop a range of skills that can be applied to regular clinical dialogue, connected with the six core ACT processes” Brendon Knott.
+This online presentation serves as a starting point for therapists to develop a range of skills that can be applied to regular clinical dialogue, connected with the six core ACT processes” Brendon Knott.

 Participants will obtain an understanding of